Dickie Dale

 Richard H. Dale (25 April 1927 – 30 April 1961), known as Dickie Dale, was a Grand Prix motorcycle road racer born in Wyberton near Boston, Lincolnshire, England.
-In 1945 he was drafted into the RAF and served as a flight mechanic, and bought his first motorcycle, a 1939 AJS Silver Streak, while stationed at RAF Cranwell.
+In 1945, he was drafted into the RAF and served as a flight mechanic, and bought his first motorcycle, a 1939 AJS Silver Streak, while stationed at RAF Cranwell.

 He competed in the inaugural 1949 Grand Prix motorcycle racing season.
 Dale was a victor in the 1951 North West 200.
 His best seasons were 1955 and 1956 when he finished in second place in the 350cc world championship, both times behind his Moto Guzzi teammate Bill Lomas.
+He was also a two-time winner of the prestigious pre-season Mettet Grand Prix invitational race (1957, 1960).

 Dale also competed in the 500cc class aboard Moto Guzzi's famous V8 Grand Prix bike.
-He died on the way to hospital in a helicopter, after crashing during the 1961 Eifelrennen race at the Nürburgring in what was then West Germany.
+He died on the way to hospital in a helicopter, after crashing during the 1961 Eifelrennen race at the Nürburgring in West Germany.